All Episodes

 Let's get the ball rolling.

-And that's when Leahy said, No!
+And that's when Leahy said, no, no, that's nothing, nothing, nothing.

-Democrats, furious over this.
+Democrats furious over this.

-This is on a Today Show today with uh Meredith Vieira, and she said, Look, to paraphrase Tony Snow and President Bush, what you guys are involved in here is not a search for the truth.
+And she said, look, to paraphrase Tony Snow and President Bush, what you guys are involved in here is not a search for the truth.

-Uh they don't believe it is.
+They don't believe it is.

 What do you say to that?

-Let me tell you this when you have something done that looks like you're trying to twist the way prosecution is done.
+It looks like you're trying to twist the way prosecution is done.

 That's money out of the taxpayers' pockets.